xiaodongli1986/pythonlib/README.md

 Examples of using py_Plot

-	py_Plot scatter3d \*.txt -xcol 1 -ycol 2 -zcol 3 -savefig T -figfmt png -showfig F -randrat 0.1
+	py_Plot scatter3d \*.txt -xcol 1 -ycol 2 -zcol 3 -randrat 0.1 -savefig T -figfmt png -showfig F
-		3d scatter plot columns 4, 5, 6 of all files end with .txt
+		3d scatter plot 1th, 2th, 3th columns of all files end with .txt
-		do not display the figure
-		all figures saved as eps files
-		randomly plot 10% of the file
+		randomly select 10% of the file and plot all plottings saved as png files, no display on the screen

 Add your own EXE to src: